TahaGorme/discord-mass-dm-tool/README.md

 - **User-Friendly Interface**: Simple setup and easy-to-use commands make the tool accessible for everyone.
 - **Open Source**: Review, modify, and contribute to the code as it is fully open-source.

-# Purchase Paid and Private Version
+# Purchase Paid and Unflagged, Private Version
-**Note**: This is a free version of my mass dm tool.
+**Note**: This is a free version of my mass dm tool.The free version is flagged as hell.
 This free version will **NOT** scrape the members. you will need manually put the user ids in the free version.
 This free version will **NOT** solve any captchas.
 The free version is not designed for mass dming on a larger scale.
 The tokens may get locked when using the free version as the free version does **NOT** have proxy support.
-The free version is flagged as hell.
 **To purchase the paid version that will automatically scrape and automatically solve captchas and mass dm on a larger scale without getting locked with proxy support, contact me on discord @uutu or on telegram @tahagorme**
 Join my server for more tools: https://discord.gg/acoustic
 Preview:

+Uploading document_6152047937166774827.mp4…